Published Jeremy. Last Updated on March 2, 2023.

 Is this ideal for cellaring wine?
 No. But it is not awful, either, and certainly checks the consistency box which is most important to us.
 Beyond this, our basement closet is quite dark, has 60-70% humidity with the air conditioner running, is distinctly separated from heat-generating equipment like our furnace, and the only thing we needed to do from there was to build a storage rack to keep our bottles horizontal.

-The rest of this guide focuses on how we built our wine rack to get a massive storage unit for cheap!
+The rest of this guide focuses on how we used cheap wine racks to build a massive cellar capacity!

 If you have higher ceilings, you could possibly get away with two 96-count units to reach the 192-count capacity mentioned at the start of this guide; however, your mileage may vary on available space (any reduction in volume will result in slight cost savings- hooray!).
 Our capacity ended up being a still-respectable 168 bottles.